 - creating a slew of new job prospects for Australian businesses

-To help your company take advantage of the potential opportunities, we’ve created a guide to the interim Australia free trade agreement with India.
+To help your company take advantage of the potential opportunities, we’ve created a guide to the Australia free trade agreement with India.
 It covers everything from background on the historic trade agreement to what the deal could mean for critical Australian industries.

 Understanding Australia-India trade relations